srujanpatil/newsapi/README.md

 ```
 - The "rss" list contains valid theguardian.com rss urls.
 - The "Paginate" parameter determines the length of the page.
 Example, here it's 5, so each page will contain max of 5 articles.
+- Note here the "mongodb+srv" protocol is used to connect to the DB.
+You can find the above DB params in the [connection string](https://docs.mongodb.com/manual/reference/connection-string/).
+If you want connect by any other means, you can tweak [this](https://github.com/srujanpatil/newsapi/blob/6635dd2d1839e9afae019ff33141afcbe427c6cf/api/db_utils.py#L10).
 ---
 ## API
 You can view the API docs at the homepage ('/') or [here](docs.md).